dschemp/latex-standard-env/README.md

 ## Use this template
 ### Installation
-Go into the fonts folder to see what fonts need to be installed in order to compile a certain type of template.
+Goto `FONTS.md` to see what fonts need to be installed in order to compile the types of templates.

 ### Usage
 Just start typing in the `document.tex` and compile.